blueCFD/Core/_posts/2024-08-19-bluecfd-core-2024-1-installer-with-openfoam-12.md

 Today we release blueCFD-Core 2024-1, which provides OpenFOAM 12 as a native build for Windows, with OpenFOAM binaries acting as normal Windows applications.
+This was possible thanks to our various sponsors, benefactors and donators!

 The installer for blueCFD-Core 2024-1 is installed separately from older blueCFD-Core versions, therefore these installations can coexist.